Children-r-Sick_1000

 MOH_Donate_Boy

-The rest of the money for salaries, supplies and overhead must be continually raised through contributions.
-The good news is, in Honduras, this operational healthcare facility operates for a fraction of what it would cost in the United States – about $800 per day.
-Still, we need your help.
+Funds for salaries, supplies and overhead must be continually raised through contributions.
+The good news is, in Honduras, this operational healthcare facility operates for a fraction of what it would cost in the United States.
+For as little as $25/month a family would get to see a doctor and recieve necessary medication

-Here’s the challenge: Currently, the total budget for the clinic comes from a handful of people, allowing the clinic to operate 2 days per week.
-Our goal is to get back to 7 days a week.
-We are looking for 300 people who will donate $800.
-This will allow us to reopen on a full time basis.
+Here’s the challenge: Currently, the total budget for the clinic comes from a handful of people, allowing the clinic to operate 3 days per week.
+Our goal is to get back to 5 days a week.

 DONATE NOW! (easy, safe, secure)